My All: Live performances

 "My All" was performed on several live television appearances, as well as most of Carey's tours following the song's release.
 Carey first sang "My All" on Saturday Night Live on November 15, 1997.
-The performance featured guitar player.
 Later, Carey performed the song at the 1998 World Music Awards, completing both the original and dance remix as a medley.
 The performance was via-satellite from Carey's tour at the time, which was broadcast onto a large screen.
 At the Blockbuster Entertainment Awards in 1998, Carey sang the original version of the song, featuring a full orchestra and live backup vocals.

 Carey was one of the five featured performers at the 1998 VH1 Divas, where she sang "My All" as well as the dance remix.
 The song was performed on the British music chart program, Top of the Pops, where a live medley of the original and dance versions were performed.
+Carey also sang it on Des O'Connor Tonight.
 "My All" was performed during Carey's Butterfly World Tour in 1998.
 For the performances in Japan, Carey featured a Latin guitarist and backing vocals.
 The guitarist was present during the song's recital throughout the entire tour, replacing the orchestra used during her television appearances.
 For the shows, Carey wore a beige outfit, with varying hairstyles.
 Neither remix version was performed during the tour.

-For her Rainbow World Tour (2000) Carey performed the original version of the song, once again featuring the orchestra and live female background vocals.
+Carey sang "My All" as the second song at concerts during the Rainbow World Tour (2000).
+According to The Sun critic Michael Faucher, it was one of a few occasions during the show in which Carey focused on her vocal delivery.
+Carey performed the original version of the song, once again featuring the orchestra and live female background vocals.
 2 years later on December 7, 2002, Carey performed the original version of "My All" in front of a crowd of 50,000 people, at the closing ceremony concert of the Mexican Teletón, which took place in the country's Azteca Stadium.
 Since the Charmbracelet World Tour in 2004, Carey has not performed the full version of the original, substituting it for the dance remix after the second verse.
 During the shows in the Adventures of Mimi tour, Carey donned a black bikini and matching cape, while featuring one male and two female background singers.
 On the Angels Advocate Tour (2010), she performed the original and dance remix versions, wearing a red outfit while performing the song seated.
 Again, the original and dance remix was performed as a medley, featuring the same backup from the previous tour.
 After completing the song, Carey was whisked away by a shirtless male dancer, and carried off the stage for a costume change, as the back-up continued into the dance version.